 Within Hebrew College’s vibrant pluralistic community, the Rabbinical School students find their voice as they cultivate an honest, authentic expression of Judaism and develop a nourishing Jewish spiritual practice; drink deeply from the well of Jewish tradition through Beit Midrash-centered learning, traditional and creative tefillah, and academically rigorous courses led by world-renowned faculty; and learn to lead diverse communities with skill and an open heart and help heal a fractured world.

-Graduates of PEP+Rabbinical School of Hebrew College earn a Master of Jewish Education and a Certificate in Jewish Day School Education from the Shoolman Graduate School of Jewish Education at Hebrew College, a Certificate of Advanced Jewish Studies from the Pardes Institute of Jewish Studies, and rabbinic ordination from the Hebrew College Rabbinical School.
+Graduates of PEP+Rabbinical School of Hebrew College earn a Master of Jewish Education with a Concentration in Jewish Day School Education from the Shoolman Graduate School of Jewish Education at Hebrew College, a Certificate of Advanced Jewish Studies from the Pardes Institute of Jewish Studies, and rabbinic ordination from the Hebrew College Rabbinical School.

 B.A. with above-average GPA, advanced experience with Jewish text study

 and Hebrew language, some experience in teaching or experiential